jorgenpt/ObjectiveMetrics/README.md

 Using ObjectiveMetrics is hopefully very straightforward.

-1. Build it using the enclosed Xcode project.
+1. Build it using the enclosed Xcode project or download a prebuilt framework.
-2. Link your project with `ObjectiveMetrics.framework`.
+2. Link your project with `ObjectiveMetrics.framework` - and set your project up to copy the framework into its bundle.
+To do this, you need a `Copy Files` build phase which copies `ObjectiveMetrics.framework` to the `Framework` path.
-3. Find your application id on the DeskMetrics dashboard page, and put this in your applications Info.plist as `DMAppId`.
+3. Find your **application id** on the DeskMetrics dashboard page, and put this in your applications `Info.plist` as a string with key `DMAppId`.
-4. Make sure you send the DMTracker a startApp message as soon as your app is starting up, to initialize your session.
+4. Make sure you send the `DMTracker` a `startApp` message as soon as your app is starting up, to initialize your session.
 5. Add tracking to any file you want.
 See below for syntax.

 Tracking events